-Renee is a self-described “crazy yoga teacher”…and we’re crazy about her.
+Renee at YogaWorks Back Bay is a self-described “crazy yoga teacher”…and we’re crazy about her.
 We were pretty much mat-to-mat with another student who told us it was “always like this” we see that as a sign of a great class.
 Renee didn’t disappoint.
 As any great teacher does, she reminded us of the importance of taking a Child’s Pose or water/towel break when we needed it.
 She kept things light, commenting how much fun we must be having in some of the trickier poses.

 We appreciated that she wasn’t afraid to make corrections.
 She had a great way of improving people’s poses without making them feel singled out or potentially embarrassed.
 The whole class was set to cool music, a mix of songs we knew and others that were more traditional yoga music.
 Her expertise was apparent in the grace she showed with her instruction and in her ease demonstrating complex poses.
 While it’s clear Renee loves the yoga for the practice, we couldn’t help but admire her long and lean muscles.
 Talk about inspiration!

-Though it’s located right on Boylston Street, YogaWorks is tricky to find.
+Though it’s located right on Boylston Street in Back Bay, YogaWorks is tricky to find.
 Keep an eye out for their signature green signage in the upstairs windows.
 When you walk in, there are shelves to put your shoes, a reception desk and a small but stacked boutique.
 YogaWorks sells mats, apparel, water bottles, singing bowls, yoga blocks and other yoga-accessories (there’s a pair of leggings we’ve definitely got eyes on).
 They also have a fully stacked cooler with water, and bottles of Healthade Kombucha (our fave)!

 364 Boylston Street, Boston, MA 02116 Back Bay Yoga $